zulip/zulip/docs/translating/german.md

 developer documentation and makes it easier to rely on parts of the German _and_ parts of the English documentation.

-- View - **Ansicht** (User documentation)
+- View - **Ansicht** (User-facing documentation)

-For the user documentation, we want to use "Ansicht" instead of "view", as "Ansicht" provides a translated description for what you think of when hearing "view".
+For user-facing documentation, we want to use "Ansicht" instead of "view", as "Ansicht" provides a translated description for what you think of when hearing "view".
 "Ansicht" is not desirable for the developer documentation, since it does not emphasize the developing aspects of views (in contrast to anglicisms, which Germans often link to IT-related definitions).

 _"Ansicht" (Transifex)_